-Family Law is of particular importance to Professor Wilson.
+Family Law is of particular importance to Dean Wilson.
 In addition to raising two children of their own, she and her husband, Michael Jones, have fostered more than twenty children over the past two decades and adopted two children in the process.
 This immersion in the foster care system has given Wilson has a clearer understanding than most of the complexities of family law.
 Easy black-and-white answers give way to multiple shades of grey when it comes to dealing with families and children.
-It is Professor Wilson's goal to train her students to become fair, ethical advocates in the face of such complicated, life-altering issues.
+It is Dean Wilson's goal to train her students to become fair, ethical advocates in the face of such complicated, life-altering issues.

-Professor Wilson speaks regularly at continuing legal education seminars in New York, San Francisco, and Chicago on such topics as legal ethics and complex real estate negotiations.
+Dean Wilson speaks regularly at continuing legal education seminars in New York, San Francisco, and Chicago on such topics as legal ethics and complex real estate negotiations.
 She has presented and led discussions at the Oxford Round Tables at Oxford University on gender issues in the tenure process.
 She is a former member of the State Bar of Texas Consumer and Commercial Law Council, and served as the Council secretary from August 2006 to July 2008.
 She is currently contributing editor for the Family Law section of the General Practice Digest of the State Bar of Texas.
 Wilson is a trained mediator and she is actively involved in the Waco community serving on the boards of a number of local nonprofit organizations.

-Professor Wilson earned her undergraduate degree from Purdue University (B.A., 1982, Sociology), graduating With Distinction.
+Dean Wilson earned her undergraduate degree from Purdue University (B.A., 1982, Sociology), graduating With Distinction.
 She received her law degree from Northwestern University School of Law (J.D., 1985), where she was named a Wigmore Scholar and was a member of the Board of Editors of the Journal of International Law and Business.